open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.x/main-concepts/metadata-standard/schemas/entity/services/connections/database/deltaLakeConnection.md

   - **`username`** *(string)*: Username to use against metastore database.
 The value will be mapped as spark.hadoop.javax.jdo.option.ConnectionUserName sparks property.
   - **`password`** *(string)*: Password to use against metastore database.
 The value will be mapped as spark.hadoop.javax.jdo.option.ConnectionPassword sparks property.
   - **`driverName`** *(string)*: Driver class name for JDBC metastore.
 The value will be mapped as spark.hadoop.javax.jdo.option.ConnectionDriverName sparks property.
 E.g., org.mariadb.jdbc.Driver.
   - **`jdbcDriverClassPath`** *(string)*: Class path to JDBC driver required for JDBC connection.
-The value will be mapped as sparks.driver.extraClassPath sparks property.
+The value will be mapped as spark.driver.extraClassPath sparks property.
 - **`metastoreFilePathConnection`** *(object)*: Cannot contain additional properties.
   - **`metastoreFilePath`** *(string)*: Local path for the local file with metastore data.
 E.g., /tmp/metastore.db.